hugo-baraer/hugo_converter/README.md

 # Hugo Converter

-#### Find z-reion's linear bias free parameters value based on 21cmFAST physical parameters inputs or density fields.
+#### Find z-reion's linear bias free parameters value based on 21cmFAST physical parameters inputs, or from any density and redshfit of reionization fields.

 ## Author
 This repository and its content is credited to Hugo Baraer [@hugo-baraer](https://github.com/hugo-baraer) and his research with the cosmic dawn group at McGill University, supervised by prof. Adrian Liu [@acliu](https://github.com/acliu).